diku-dk/futhark/docs/man/futhark-autotune.rst

 -v, --verbose

-  Printt verbose information about what the tuner is doing.
+  Print verbose information about what the tuner is doing.
+Pass multiple times to increase the amount of information printed.

 --tuning=EXTENSION